 You have forgotten the heart of the story.
 Raise your eyes and behold your logline.
 Now go back and ask every single scene Every.
 Single.
 Scene.
-"How are you contributing to the logline?
+"Hello Scene: how are you contributing to the logline?
 Are you to contributing at all?"

 If the scene replies, "Erm...no I'm not.
 I'm a descriptive passage" or if it says "I'm pacing" (pacing what?) or "Hey, pal, just adding a bit of human interest here", then it must be cut.
 All of these scenes are sapping your story of its vitality and they must die.
 (I know it's hard to delete them.
 I've done it and it hurts.
 Read my tear-stained Killing your darlings.)

 Like a compass, your logline keeps you tracking true north, and true north is your central conflict.
-The logline is your tuning-fork that helps you distinguish real scenes from dud scenes.
+The logline is your tuning-fork that helps you distinguish vibrant scenes from dud scenes.
 It helps you clear out the unnecessary and identify the necessary.
 It keeps telling you what your story is.

-In doing that, it gives you plenty of elbow room.
+While doing that, it still gives you plenty of elbow room.
 How the janitor's opposition fights him, how he finds it in himself to choose the next step, how the story ends: all this is for you to supply.
 Your imagination will be more abundant and fruitful if it works on essentials rather than having desperately to invent each time you sit down to write.
 The logline keeps you on point: everything you write has a reason.

-If it were for this alone, your logline will justify its existence.
+If it were for this alone, your logline would justify its existence.
 But wait! — there's more!!

 One of the hardest parts of writing a submission letter or email is that first paragraph.
-In this letter, you begin by telling the agent or editor that you are submitting a thriller entitled [your title here] and then you have to deliver that one killer sentence, the one thing that sells the novel to them.
+In this letter, you begin by telling the agent or editor that you are submitting a thriller entitled [your title here] and then you have to deliver that one killer sentence, that one thing that sells the novel to them.
 You already have it: your logline.
 It's now your elevator pitch, your all-you-need-to-know one-liner.
-Just add a bit of bait.
+Just add a bit of bait, that final eye-catcher.